-The state of Chu 楚 was a feudal state of the Zhou period 周 (11th cent.-221 BCE).
+The state of Chu 楚 was a regional state of the Zhou period 周 (11th cent.-221 BCE).
 It belonged to the larger polities that were able to survive until the end of the Warring States period 戰國 (5th cent.-221 BCE).
 Chu is known for its culture that was significantly different from that of the states of the Central Plain.
-Chu was not among the states that were distributed as a fief at the beginning of the Zhou period.
-Its ruling dynasty was of a different origin than most of the feudal dynasties of the Zhou empire.
+Chu was not among the states that were distributed as a regional states at the beginning of the Western Zhou period 西周 (11th cent.-770 BCE).
+Its ruling dynasty was of a different origin than most of the regional dynasties of the Zhou empire.
 Another name of Chu is Jing 荊.
-Chu was first located in the valley of the River Han 漢 and then moved southeast into the Yangtse Valley.
+Chu was first located in the valley of the River Han 漢 and then moved southeast into the Yangtze Valley.
 During the Spring and Autumn period 春秋 (770 - 5th cent.
 BCE) it gradually expanded towards the north and east.

-In the early decades of the Zhou period King Cheng of Zhou 周成王 (r.
-1116-1079 BCE) enfeoffed the family Mi with the country of Chu in the middle Yangtse valley.
-From that time on they adopted the family name of Mi, yet the rulers retained the surname of Xiong.
+In the early decades of the Zhou period, King Cheng of Zhou 周成王 (r.
+1116-1079 BCE) made the family Mi regional rulers over the country of Chu in the middle Yangtze valley.
+From that time on they adopted the family name Mi, yet the rulers retained the surname Xiong.
 Xiong might also be a prefix of the personal name worn by all members of the family.
 In the late 11th century King Zhao of Zhou 周昭王 undertook several military campaigns against Chu during one of which he died, while his own army drowned in the River Han.
-The rulers of Chu called themselves "king" (wang 王) and therefore demonstrated that they were actually not part of the feudal system of the Zhou empire.
+The rulers of Chu called themselves "king" (wang 王) and therefore demonstrated that they were actually not part of the system of regional states of the Zhou empire.

 Yu Xiong's great-grandson Xiong Yi 熊繹 settled near Mt.
-Jingshan 荊山 (modern Nanzhang 南漳, Hubei) and, after being enfeoffed as a feudal lord by King Cheng of Zhou, moved to Danyang 丹陽 (modern Zigui 秭歸, Hubei).
+Jingshan 荊山 (modern Nanzhang 南漳, Hubei) and, after being appointed regional ruler (zhuhou 諸侯) by King Cheng of Zhou, moved to Danyang 丹陽 (modern Zigui 秭歸, Hubei).

-Against the advice of senior minister (lingyin 令尹) Zishang 子上 King Chen nominated his beloved son Shangchen 商臣 heir apparent.
+Against the advice of senior minister (lingyin 令尹) Zishang 子上, King Chen nominated his beloved son Shangchen 商臣 heir apparent.
 Later on he deposed Shangchen in favour to Zhi 職.
 Shangchen thereupon arrested King Cheng and forced him to commit suicide.
 He mounted the throne, posthumously called King Mu 楚穆王 (r.
 626-614).
-His chief counselor was Pan Chong 潘崇.
-King Mu conquered the statelets of Jiang 江 (modern Xixian, Henan) and Liu 六 (modern Liu'an 六安, Anhui) and attacked the state of Chen 陳.
+His chief counsellor was Pan Chong 潘崇.
+King Mu conquered the statelets of Jiang 江 (modern Xixian, Henan) and Lu 六 (a special reading, modern Lu'an 六安, Anhui) and attacked the state of Chen 陳.

 In 597 Chu defeated the army of Jin near Bi 邲 (near modern Zhengzhou 鄭州, Henan).
 In 594 Chu besieged the capital of Song for five months and conquered the statelet of Yong 庸 (near modern Zhushan 竹山, Hubei), later Shu-Liao 舒蓼 (modern Shucheng 舒城, Anhui) and Xiao 蕭 (near modern Xuzhou 徐州, Jiangsu).